kaustubhsunilrane/chemical_process_calculations/README.md

 The course is offered at IIT Gandhinagar to the undergraduate students.
 It is a required course for completing the B.Tech. degree in Chemical Engineering.
 It is targeted towards students in the second year of the undergraduate program.
 The weekly schedule will involve 1 lecture, 2 tutorials and 1 assignment.
 Credits: 2

 Schedule:
-Lecture: Tuesday from 11:05 to 12:00pm
+Lecture: Tuesday from 9:05 to 10:00AM
-Tutorials: Wednesday and Friday from 11:05 to 12:00pm Office hours: Thursday from 9:00am to 11:00 am
+Tutorials: Wednesday and Friday from 9:05 to 10:00 AM Office hours: Thursday from 9:00am to 11:00 am

 Regarding office hours: